 An absentee ballot is a paper ballot, which looks exactly like the ballot on the voting machine.
 The ballot will have instructions on how to mark the ballot.
 You will receive a return envelope with the ballot that contains an oath, which must be signed, or your ballot will not be counted.
-Deadlines listed below.
+Deadlines are listed on this page.

-New York State BOE Absentee Voting Information: Rules and Procedures
+For more information visit the NY State Board of Elections (BOE) Absentee Voting Information: Rules and Procedures page.

 Qualifications to Vote by Absentee Ballot

 In general, on the day of the election, the voter must: